rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

   required for this test; the test is ignored if the system llvm is in use and it doesn't meet the minimum version.
 This is useful when an llvm feature has been backported to rust-llvm
+* `ignore-llvm-version` can be used to skip the test when certain LLVM versions are used.
+This takes one or two arguments; the first argument is the first version to ignore.
+If no second argument is given, all subsequent versions are ignored; otherwise, the second argument is the last version to ignore.
 * `compile-pass` for UI tests, indicates that the test is supposed to compile, as opposed to the default where the test is supposed to error out.